uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

       # Or this:, gives julys for a decade
       df[6::12]['1940':'1950']

-.. collapse:: Python solution 2
+.. collapse:: Python solution 2 (does not use common setup)
   :class: broken

   .. code::